lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

 The implementation pretty much follows the rounds as are described in the recap.
 There are a few details that are worth mentioning.

 ## Commitment Scheme
-As commitment scheme we use the Kate-Zaverucha-Goldberg scheme with the `BLS 12 381` curve and the ate pairing.
+The commitment scheme we use is the Kate-Zaverucha-Goldberg scheme with the `BLS 12 381` curve and the ate pairing.

 The order $r$ of the cyclic subgroup is